Line Balancing Study Using Value Stream Mapping Tool on Lean Manufacturing: A Case Study in an Electronic Industry

 This work is licensed under a Creative Commons Attribution 4.0 International License.

-Works in this journal are licensed under a Creative Commons Attribution 4.0 International License.
-Based on the license terms, users are free to:
+Works in this journal are licensed under a Attribution-NonCommercial-ShareAlike 4.0 International.